Adventure Team is a unique training and guide service

 Must have good level of physical ability and may require specific equipment.
 Difficult courses may require upfront knowledge or skills, as well as the implementation of skills learned along the way.
 Some Difficult level courses may require prerequisites in order to demonstrate proper competency, ability, and skill.

 Must have high level of physical ability and may require technical equipment.
 Advanced courses may require upfront technical knowledge or skills, as well as the implementation of complex skills learned along the way.
-Advanced level courses may require prerequisites in order to demonstrate proper competency, ability, and skill.
+Advanced level courses may require prerequisites in order to demonstrate proper ability and skill competency.